Performance measures for the two-node queue with finite buffers: Application to the coupled-queue with processor sharing and finite buffers at one queue

 \subsection{Model description}

 Consider a two-node queue with Poisson arrivals at rate $\lambda_1$ for node $1$ and $\lambda_2$ for node $2$.
-Both nodes have a single server and at most $L_1$ and $L_2$ jobs can be present at nodes $1$ and $2$, respectively.
-When neither of the queues is saturated they evolve independently, but when one becomes saturated the service rate in the other changes.
+Both nodes have a single server and at most $L_1$ jobs can be present at nodes $1$ and there is no restriction for the capacity of node $2$.
+When neither of the nodes is empty they evolve independently, but when one of the queues becomes empty the service rate at another queue changes.
 An arriving job for node $1$ is rejected when node $1$ is saturated.
-Similarly, an arriving job for node $2$ is rejected when node $2$ is saturated.
-The service time at both nodes is exponentially distributed with parameters $\mu_1$ and $\mu_2$, respectively, when neither of the nodes is saturated.
-When node $1$ is saturated, the service rate at node $2$ becomes $\tilde{\mu}_2$ where $\tilde{\mu}_2 > \mu_2$ and when node $2$ is saturated, the service rate at node $1$ becomes $\tilde{\mu}_1$ where $\tilde{\mu}_1 > \mu_1$.
+The service time at both nodes is exponentially distributed with parameters $\mu_1$ and $\mu_2$, respectively, when neither of the queue is empty.
+When node $1$ is empty, the service rate at node $2$ becomes $\tilde{\mu}_2$ where $\tilde{\mu}_2 > \mu_2$.
+When node $2$ is empty, the service rate at node $1$ becomes $\tilde{\mu}_1$ where $\tilde{\mu}_1 > \mu_1$.
 All service requirements are independent.
 We also assume that the service discipline is first-in first-out.

-This coupled-queue with processor sharing and finite buffers can be represented by a continuous-time Markov process whose state space consists of the pairs $(i,j)$ where $i$ and $j$ are the number of jobs at node $1$ and node $2$, respectively.
+This coupled-queue with processor sharing and finite buffers at one queue can be represented by a continuous-time Markov process whose state space consists of the pairs $(i,j)$ where $i$ and $j$ are the number of jobs at node $1$ and node $2$, respectively.
 We assume without loss of generality that $\lambda_1 + \lambda_2 + \tilde{\mu}_1 + \tilde{\mu}_2 \leq 1$ and uniformize this continuous-time Markov process with uniformization parameter $1$.
 Then we obtain a discrete-time random walk.
 We denote this random walk by $R_C$.
 All transition probabilities of $R_C$, except those for the transitions from a state to itself, are illustrated in Figure~\ref{fig:rw4E}.